 On January 1, 2010, the Sheriff's department was transferred to the Commonwealth of Massachusetts as a result of Chapter 61 of the Acts of 2009.
 The Commonwealth did not assume the entire liability of the retirement system costs for the Sheriff's department retirees.
 These retirees continued to be members of the County's retirement system, but the County received a greater share of Deeds excise revenue to fund a portion of the Sheriff retirees' retirement payments.
 At the same time, the County petitioned the Legislature to allow the County to receive an even greater share of Deeds excise revenue to cover the remainder of the Sheriff retirees' retirement payments.
-The current year additional excise revenues and the amounts due to the Plymouth County Retirement Association are reflected in the Sheriff Retired Employee Pension Fund.
+In fiscal year 2013, these additional excise revenues and the amounts due to the Plymouth County Retirement Association were reflected in the Sheriff Retired Employee Pension Fund.
+As a result of pending legislation, the Commonwealth did not permit the County to receive the additional Deeds excise revenue in fiscal year 2014, but later that year, the Legislature amended Chapter 61 of the Acts of 2009 resulting in the County again receiving additional Deeds excise revenues to fully fund the retirement system costs of the Sheriff retirees in fiscal year 2014 and beyond.
 No long term pension liability is reflected, because the liability will be covered by the application of additional Deeds excise revenue.
-By fiscal year 2022, the County expects that the Sheriff retired employee pension liability will be paid in full.
+By fiscal year 2022, the County expects the Sheriff retired employee pension liability will be paid in full.

-COUNTY OF PLYMOUTH, MASSACHUSETTS SCHEDULE OF FUNDING PROGRESS REQUIRED SUPPLEMENTARY INFORMATION JUNE 30, 2013 (Unaudited)
+COUNTY OF PLYMOUTH, MASSACHUSETTS SCHEDULE OF FUNDING PROGRESS REQUIRED SUPPLEMENTARY INFORMATION JUNE 30, 2014 (Unaudited)